Practice Essentials

 Steroid myopathy may be more frequent with the use of fluorinated steroids, such as dexamethasone [11] or triamcinolone, than with nonfluorinated ones, such as prednisone or hydrocortisone.
 [12, 13] Although the exact mechanism of the muscle pathology is unclear, it may be related to decreased protein synthesis, increased protein degradation, alterations in carbohydrate metabolism, mitochondrial alterations, electrolyte disturbances, and/or decreased sarcolemmal excitability.
 Sedentary lifestyle may increase the risk of muscle weakness in a patient taking corticosteroids, since corticosteroids seem to affect less active muscles preferentially.
 Two distinct types of steroid myopathy exist, acute and chronic.
 The chronic (or classic) form occurs after prolonged use of corticosteroids and has a more insidious course.
 The acute form is less common, is associated with rhabdomyolysis, and occurs abruptly while the patient is receiving high-dose corticosteroids.

-In a study performed by Levin et al, 60% of participants who used inhaled corticosteroids daily for a year or greater reported muscle weakness and 20% of that group showed objective signs of weakness.
-These researchers measured inhaled steroid–induced myopathy using a peripheral motor deficits scale, stepper test, ankle/wrist index, neuropathy disability score, and statistical analysis.
-Peripheral motor deficits scale was formulated to determine early stages of myopathy with physician's rating of the participant's weakness while (1) walking up and down stairs and (2) with difficulty in buttoning/unbuttoning, sewing, or picking up coins.
+In a study performed by Levin et al, 60% of participants who used inhaled corticosteroids daily for a year or greater reported muscle weakness, and 20% of that group showed objective signs of weakness.
+The investigators measured inhaled steroid–induced myopathy using a peripheral motor deficits scale, stepper test, ankle/wrist index, neuropathy disability score, and statistical analysis.
+The peripheral motor deficits scale was formulated to determine early stages of myopathy, with a physician's rating of the participant's weakness while (1) walking up and down stairs and (2) with an assessment of difficulty in buttoning/unbuttoning, sewing, or picking up coins.
 Muscle atrophy measurements were made using an ankle/wrist index, in which the smallest circumference of the dominant leg above the ankle and that of the forearm above the wrist were compared.
-Neuropathy disability score was determined by evaluation of sensory functions and reflexes.
+The neuropathy disability score was determined by evaluation of sensory functions and reflexes.
 [15]

 A study by Minetto et al found that short-term glucocorticoid administration in healthy subjects produced the sorts of changes in muscle fibers that arise prior to the clinical appearance of myopathy in patients treated with glucocorticoids.
 In the study, in which dexamethasone was administered to five healthy males for 7 days, type 1 and type 2A muscle fibers demonstrated a reduction in cross-sectional area, myosin, and specific force.
 [16]